Wilmer Flores Player Props: Giants vs. Cardinals

 Wilmer Flores At The Plate

-- Flores is batting .245 with seven doubles, six home runs and 12 walks.
+- Flores is hitting .255 with nine doubles, six home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.